 About Noir Culture

 Founded on a vision that began in 2017 and shaped by global perspective in 2018, Noir Culture is a nonprofit business incubator dedicated to transforming the futures of young entrepreneurs of color ages 13 to 15 in low-income communities across Boston.
-Our mission is simple and bold: to equip students with the knowledge, mentorship, and resources needed to build businesses, develop confidence, and create generational wealth.

-Our program spans 3 to 4 years and provides hands-on education in entrepreneurship, business fundamentals, finance, law, and product development.
+Noir Culture is an emerging program, that spans 3 to 4 years and provides hands-on education in entrepreneurship, business fundamentals, finance, law, and product development.
 In the early years, students participate in structured classes while being paired with mentors of color who are entrepreneurs and professionals from their communities.
 These relationships provide guidance, representation, and support that extends beyond the classroom.

-Beyond the incubator, Noir Culture is designed to function as a community hub.
+Beyond the incubator, Noir Culture is designed to function as a community hub, for ages 13 to 18.
 Our future center will include a gym, art room, computer lab, design lab, classrooms, and student lounges open to incubator participants and youth across the broader Noir Culture program.
 We will also host workshops and classes for students not enrolled in the incubator, ensuring access to creativity, leadership development, and skill-building opportunities.
-A core feature of the organization is the Research Lab, where students examine issues affecting their neighborhoods, explore root causes, and work toward solutions that create meaningful change in their own lives and communities.

-About CEO
+About the CEO

 Nia Simpson, born and raised in Dorchester, Boston, is deeply connected to the community she serves.
 As a student in the METCO program, she attended Wayland High School, where she faced the challenges of navigating predominantly white spaces while trying to maintain a strong connection to her roots.
 Graduating in 2019, Nia set out to pursue her passion for entrepreneurship and business, earning a Bachelor's in Business Administration with a concentration in Entrepreneurship in 2023.
 Driven by the desire to give back and empower others like herself, Nia completed her Master’s in Business Analytics in 2024 to further enhance her ability to make an impact.